alexellis/docker-arm/GUIDE.md

 This repository accompanies a tutorial commissioned by Linux User and Developer magazine.

 I am providing an abbreviated guide of the instructions for advanced users - this assumes you have already set up Arch Linux and provided a static IP address.
-You can also use this
+You can also use this along with the printed magazine to save on typing.

 * Install Linux tools and utilities